 Yes, there is a statute of limitations on legal malpractice in every state.
 Depending on where the client is located and where the lawyer is located, the statute of limitations will vary.
 For example, Illinois has a two-year statute of limitations while Ohio has a one-year statute of limitations.

 An attorney has filed 43 cases in Illinois against multiple anonymous defendants ("Does") in each case.
 The plaintiff in each case is a different company that sells pornographic “copyrighted” content on the Internet.
-The attorney then discovers the defendants’ personal information.
-He then...
+The attorney then discovers the defendants’ personal...
 Read more »

 Unfortunately there is no database that lists claims against lawyers and the resolution of said claims.
 Your best bet in Illinois is to check the website of the Illinois Attorney Registration and Disciplinary Commission, www.iardc.org.
 Otherwise a search on the internet is the best you can do.